BDC Hamburger Icon

 Open row

-If you’re a manager or an HR professional, you’ve probably been inundated with articles discussing annual performance reviews and how to break free from typical performance management practices.
+You’re a manager or an HR professional?
+Then you’ve probably been inundated with articles discussing annual performance reviews and how to break free from typical performance management practices.
+One way to do this is by implementing continuous performance management in your organization.

 Continuous performance management is the future of performance management.
 It eschews annual performance reviews in favor of more frequent informal check-ins.
-It focuses on motivating employees to have a growth mindset, fostering improved communication and coaching, and celebrating positive actions and results.
+The process focuses on motivating employees to have a growth mindset, fostering improved communication and coaching, and celebrating positive actions and results.

 FYIDid you know